 - Slurred speech

-Traumatic brain injuries gained mainstream interest due in large part to the service members returning home after sustaining wounds from improvised explosive devices, or IEDs, while serving in Iraq and Afghanistan.
+Traumatic brain injuries gained mainstream interest due in large part to the veterans returning home after sustaining wounds from improvised explosive devices, or IEDs, while serving in Iraq and Afghanistan.
 At the height of the wars, 78% of all combat injuries reported were the result of explosive munitions.
 The concussive effects of these blasts made a mild TBI or concussion one of the most common combat-related injuries.
-In fact, approximately 15% of all U.S. troops who engaged in active combat in Iraq or Afghanistan may have suffered some level of traumatic brain injury.
+In fact, around 15% of all U.S. troops who engaged in active combat in Iraq or Afghanistan may have suffered some level of traumatic brain injury.

 - Living with brain injury. (n.d.).
 Brain Injury Association of America.
 Retrieved from http://www.biausa.org/living-with-brain-injury.htm